 Learn more about Education opportunities by clicking here

 Service To “share the healing we find in Christ”, Trinity pursues a variety of sharing ministries.

 Three times a year we put together the Holiday Hot Meals program, where we deliver hot meals to an average of 275 people in the greater Warren and Forest County communities who would otherwise have no hot meal to enjoy on Thanksgiving, Christmas, and Easter.

 We maintain an emergency food pantry for those in need of essentials.
 We provide non-perishable food to assist in you an emergency situation.
+Our Food Pantry is available Mondays from 10 AM to 1 PM and Fridays from 1 PM to 4:30 PM.
 In addition we have a diaper and women’s hygiene products ministry that helps collect and distribute those essentials that are not covered by food stamps.
-Distribution is the 2nd and 4th Wednesday between 2 – 5 pm each month.
+Distribution is every Wednesday between 2 – 5 pm each month.
 Click here for more information on Diapers and Such.

 Anti-Child Trafficking (ACT) Ministry serves to educate and inform the public about the prevalence of child trafficking.
 We provide public speakers and information so you can protect children, identify possible trafficking situations, and provide support to children who have been trafficked or are vulnerable to trafficking.
 Call the office to schedule a speaker or for more information.